Two of Pentacles

 Balancing life’s different demands.

-Maintaining balance in our lives despite many different tasks and problems we have to juggle between.
+Maintaining balance in our lives despite many tasks and problems we have to juggle between.

 Prioritizing our time whilst ensuring what is truly important never falls off our list of priorities.